Miles Myers

 Miles Myers (1931–2015) was the leader of the Bay Area Writing Project and former Executive Director of the National Council of Teachers of English (NCTE), and director of the National Writing Project (NWP) in its early years.
+He was also a teacher union leader, serving as president of the California Federation of Teachers for five years.

 Early years

 Myers was born in Newton, Kansas in 1931.
 In the 1940s he moved with his family to Pomona, California, and graduated from Pomona High School in 1949.
 During the Korean War Myers served in Germany.

 Education

 Myers earned a bachelor's degree, two master's degrees and a PhD from the University of California, Berkeley.

 Career

 He began writing at a young age.
 In high school he was an editor of the school newspaper and published stories about his personal travels in the Pomona Progress Bulletin.
 He taught English in the Oakland Public School system for 17 years, beginning at Washington Union High School in Fremont, California.
 He was a co-founder of the Bay Area Writing Project.
+After serving for many years as senior vice-president of the California Federation of Teachers, he then served for five years (1985-1990) as president.
 He spent seven years as the Executive Director of the National Council of Teachers of English.
 He was the Chairman of the Curriculum Study Commission of Northern California, and worked as a consultant for the Institute for Research on Teaching and Learning.